57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 These cases demonstrate that comprehensive testing at the blockchain protocol level is critically important, far exceeding the significance in traditional software development.
 Addressing six key factors in a test strategy and plan could identify bugs early and prevent outages and attacks described in the cases above:

-* the immutability of blockchain code makes errors difficult to fix, as demonstrated by the Polygon Heimdall Bridge vulnerability persisting for 5 years;
+* **Immutability**: The immutability of blockchain code makes errors difficult to fix, as demonstrated by the Polygon Heimdall Bridge vulnerability persisting for 5 years;
-* protocol-level vulnerabilities directly threaten user funds, potentially leading to billions in losses;
+* **Financial Exposure**: Protocol-level vulnerabilities directly threaten user funds, potentially leading to billions in losses as seen in the DAO hack;
-* systemic risks enable cascading failures, as the Heimdall vulnerability could have collapsed the entire bridge system;
+* **Systemic Risks**: Systemic risks enable cascading failures, as the Heimdall vulnerability could have collapsed the entire bridge system;
-* complexity at system boundaries, like the Ethereum Log Confusion error, requires thorough testing to discover;
+* **Boundary Complexity**: Complexity at system boundaries, like the Ethereum Log Confusion error, requires thorough testing to discover;
-* novel cryptoeconomic models must be tested against game-theoretic attacks, exemplified by the Polygon consensus bypass vulnerability;
+* **Cryptoeconomic Attacks**: Novel cryptoeconomic models must be tested against game-theoretic attacks, exemplified by the Polygon consensus bypass vulnerability;
-* and the highly adversarial environment means that even attacks costing $50,000-$100,000 to execute remain worthwhile for attackers eyeing a potential $2 billion payoff.
+* **Adversarial Environment**: The highly adversarial environment means that even attacks costing $50,000 - $100,000 to execute remain worthwhile for attackers eyeing a potential $2 billion payoff.

 These factors collectively create an urgent need for rigorous, comprehensive testing of blockchain protocols.